keronei/swapper/README.md

 # Swapper Shift Tracking Prototype

-## The Aproach
+## The Approach
 Swappers have accounts that are already registered and will be required to login into a device being used at a particular station providing the following: Username/phone, password and country.
-Once they are logged in, they can now checkin to the station.
+Once they are logged in, they can now check-in to the station.

-Additional hardware is introduced in order to aid in verifying prescence at the station, the hardware is a Bluetooth Low Energy device that advertises packets every 5 seconds or so, the packets contain information about the station, which includes station ID, location, etc - this kind of device runs on a coin cell and can operate for up to 360 days before the battery runs out.
+Additional hardware is introduced in order to aid in verifying presence at the station, the hardware is a Bluetooth Low Energy device that advertises packets every 5 seconds or so, the packets contain information about the station, which includes station ID, location, etc - this kind of device runs on a coin cell and can operate for up to 360 days before the battery runs out.
 This component will